BrianDmyszewicz/arch-linux-guide/README.md

 #### Tested and up to date on the 2021/11/01 ISO

 This is a comprehensive and exhaustive Arch Linux step-by-step installation and configuration guide as well as a basic user guide.
 It is meant for everyone willing to give arch a try but not being able to grasp the multitude of options and concepts described on archwiki.
 It aims to provide sane defaults and cover system optimization and maintenance, all in a single, easy to follow file, including appropriate commands.
+It is highly recommended that you're familiar with general unix system structure and commands before following this guide.

 #### Conventions used in this guide are as follows:

-- Commands marked with: $
+- Commands can be split into multiple lines, they're marked with: $
-- Comments marked with: #
+- Comments inbetween or after commands are marked with: #
+- Used to separate commands/inputs on a single line: ;
-- Names or values to input: "..."
+- Names or values for the user to input: "..."
-- Optional names/values: (...)
+- Optional names or values: (...)
-- Used to separate commands/inputs: ;
 - Optional steps marked with cursive
 - sdY used to refer to a usb drive (eg. sdc)
 - sdX used to refer to hard drive (eg. sda, nvme0)

-## Create a bootable USB
+## Create a bootable USB:

-#### On Windows:
+#### - On Windows:

-Download the latest ISO from https://archlinux.org/download/
+Download the latest ISO, you can get it from https://archlinux.org/download/

 Use Rufus, format to FAT32, burn the arch ISO (www.rufus.ie)

-#### On Linux or Mac:
+#### - On Linux and Mac:

-Download the latest ISO from https://archlinux.org/download/
+Download the latest ISO, you can get it from https://archlinux.org/download/

-*(optional)* Verify the image:
+Verify the image *(optional)*
-by downloading the PGP signature, placing it in the ISO directory and running:
+download the PGP signature, place it in the ISO directory and run:
 ```
 $ gpg --keyserver-options auto-key-retrieve --verify archlinux-"ISO version"-x86_64.iso.sig
 ```

-List all blocks/devices to determine the usb drive directory:
+Determine the usb drive directory
-easiest by looking at size, the usb drive might be called sdb, sdc etc.
-I will refer to the u it as sdY
+by listing all block devices and looking at their size, the usb drive might be called sdb, sdc etc. I will refer to it as sdY
 ```
 $ lsblk
 ```